danirankov01/SoftUni-Advanced/README.md

 # SoftUni-Advanced
-You can find solutions on exercise in SoftUni Advanced module
+You can find solutions on exercises in SoftUni Advanced module